noccy80/php-logpipe/README.md

             [+] Added support for using the envvar APP_ID, or the define() APP_ID to specify the prefix to use.
 Setting neither will use the hostname as app id.
     0.1     [*] Initial release.

-### Roadmap

-    1.0     [+] Full unit tests of application, command and code.
-    0.3     [+] Use noccylabs/console-input to provide the interactive shell.
-            [+] Improve the interactive shell with on-the-fly filtering based on messages, levels and channels.
-            [+] Add a --bell-on-error option, to use with visual bell option of terminal emulators